-(1) This man's opposition to the General Resurrection led to Eutychius recanting his ideas on his deathbed.
-This man declared the rooster "the most suitable emblem of Christianity," and John Calvin declared this man the "last good (+) pope."
-A group of men led by Augustine was sent by this man to convert the king of Kent, creating the position of Archbishop of Canterbury. () A type of chant is named after, for the points, what "Great" pope?
+(1) This man's opposition to a treatise on the General Resurrection led to its author, Eutychius, recanting his ideas on his deathbed.
+In reference to Peter's betrayal of Jesus, this man declared the rooster "the most suitable emblem of Christianity," (+) and John Calvin declared this man the "last good pope."
+A group of men led by Augustine was sent by this man to convert Aethelbert, king of Kent, creating the position of Archbishop of Canterbury. () A type of chant is named after, for the points, what "Great" pope?